top of page

 2. Most importantly, yellow sticker items allow me to buy exactly what I want/need rather than taking a gamble on what I will get in a bag!

 That said, I do think this is an easy way to grab a deal.
-What you get will depend on the company you are getting the food from.
+What you get will depend on the company from which you get the food.
 After all, I got my bag from a convenience store, but with so many restaurants on the app, chances are you could be grabbing a slap-up meal for your money.

 My daughter uses the app more than I do these days.
-She lives close to several restaurants that are on the Too Good To Go App, so she's often grabbing a late meal from one of the restaurants.
+She lives close to several restaurants on the Too Good To Go app, so she often grabs a late meal from one of the restaurants.
 Some of them know her now and give her some free extras or let her go to the buffet and choose what she wants.
 She loves it, so it's definitely an app for all ages!

 In a world where food waste is a pressing issue, Too Good To Go offers a simple yet powerful solution that benefits both our wallets and the environment.
-By embracing this app, you’re not just saving money on delicious meals; you’re also playing a vital role in reducing food waste and supporting local businesses.
-So it's well worth giving a try!
+By embracing this app, you’re not just saving money on delicious meals but also playing a vital role in reducing food waste and supporting local businesses.
+So it's well worth trying!

 You should also check out Olio for a different spin on food waste apps as well; all the food is free, and you can choose what you want.
 I've written about Olio and how it works on the blog here.